 Sardes, as it has reappeared from archaeology, is definitely worth a visit.
 On a previous visit, I had walked around the beautifully restored Palaestra (gymnasium) and Baths with the Synagogue that was reserved for the Jews and incorporated in the Palaestra by Severus Alexander in the third century.

 In Alexander’s days, neither this sports complex nor the integrated Synagogue, nor the Roman villas and the public buildings across the street existed.
-Next to the modern road runs the monumental 18.5 meters wide avenue that was built on top of the original Lydian road from the 7th-6th century BC two meters below.
+Next to the modern road runs the monumental 18.5-meter-wide avenue built on top of the original Lydian road from the 7th-6th century BC two meters below.
 So maybe Alexander walked over that Lydian road?
 Luckily the modern asphalt road has been planned to run parallel to the south in order to expose the antique marble slabs of this Roman thoroughfare of the 4th-6th century that was wider than the modern road!

 With my co-travelers threading in Alexander’s Footsteps, we move further to the impressive remains of the Temple of Artemis that was never finished.
 Some columns have been fluted, but many were not.
 The construction began at the time of Alexander the Great in 334 BC, having a double row of columns surrounding an enclosed inner building.